GaboonGrabber Scenario: Manufacturing Vendor Crisis

 - Option A: Complete Safety Verification + Transparent Client Communication

-- Action: Conduct comprehensive safety system audit before production resumption (12-24 hours), inspect all equipment for parameter-related damage, file OSHA incident report documenting potential monitoring compromise, notify client of safety-driven delay with revised delivery timeline
+- Action: Conduct comprehensive safety system audit before production resumption (12-24 hours), inspect all equipment for parameter-related damage, file safety authority incident report documenting potential monitoring compromise, notify client of safety-driven delay with revised delivery timeline

 - Pros: Guarantees worker safety; protects against equipment damage; demonstrates safety-first organizational values; OSHA compliant

-- Cons: Friday deadline missed; $200K+ contract penalties; potential contract termination; 150 workers lose overtime pay; CEO faces board questions about $15M client relationship
+- Cons: Friday deadline missed; significant penalties; potential contract termination; 150 workers lose overtime pay; CEO faces board questions about major client relationship

 - Business Impact: Safety preserved but major business consequences; industry reputation for reliability damaged